-Under PSE&G's submission the Company would credit customers and recover the credited amount through a new rate called the Temporary Supply Offset Clause ("TSOC").
-Under each of the three options, PSE&G would recover the credit, and would not collect a carrying charge on the outstanding balance.
-PSE&G's filing also includes solutions urged by Governor Murphy including extension of the Winter Termination Program from July through September, 2025 and suspension of reconnection fees for this period.
+Under PSE&G's submission the Company would credit customers and recover the credited amount and carrying charges through a new rate called the Temporary Supply Offset Clause ("TSOC").
+Under each of the three options, PSE&G would recover the credit plus a carrying charge on the outstanding balance.
+The carrying charge rate applied would be the short term debt rate used to calculate interest on the under/over recovered balance of the Company's Green Programs Recovery Charge, which is currently an annual rate of 4.5710%.
+The estimated interest expense will be included in the cost recovery.
 The TSOC for the period July 1, 2025 through September 30, 2025 (a credit), and the TSOC for the period October 1, 2025 through May 31, 2026 (a charge), under Option 1, 2 and 3 if approved by the Board, are shown in Tables #1, #2 and #3 respectively.